Ultralight Worm Fishing

 Where the stream opened up a bit I switched to a Suntech GM Suikei Keiryu Special 44 (since replaced by the TenkaraBum Traveler 44) and a size 3 level fluorocarbon line.
 The result was the same.
 Concentrating on making a smooth, jerk-free cast allowed me to cast a worm and not have it come off the hook.

 For ultralight worm fishing in small streams, using a seiryu or tenkara rod as opposed to a much longer keiryu rod makes a lot of sense.
 The tenkara line provides the weight needed for the cast, so a split shot is not necessary.
-Although I did not try it that day, in retrospect, the rod I carry that would be ideal for this type of fishing is the Nissin Royal Stage Syunki seiryu rod.
+Although I did not try it that day, in retrospect, a rod that would be ideal for this type of fishing is the Nissin Royal Stage Syunki seiryu rod.
 It is soft enough to cast the size 2.5 line nicely and smooth enough that it will not tear the worm off the hook.
+The Royal Stage Syunki has been discontinued, but the closest rod to it still in production is the Nissin Fine Mode Nagare, which indeed would do well for Ultralight Worm Fishing.

 Even for larger streams, if the water is shallow enough that you don't need weight to get deep, a keiryu rod paired with a tenkara line will still give you the same natural drifts and allow you to cover more of the stream.